 Scroll a little bit in developer options and you will find “USB Debugging”.
 Tap on it, and then tap on “ok” to enable it.

-1. Open WO Mic App in an Android smartphone.
-Tap on cog-wheel (settings icon).
+2. After that, Open WO Mic App on an Android smartphone.
+Tap on the three dots icon and then tap on settings.
 First, make sure in Transport “USB” is selected.

-4. Launch WO Mic Client on Windows PC.
+4. Now in WO Mic Client on Windows PC.
 Click on Connection > Connect.